arcas59/super-asteroids-super-spacewar/en/ch4.md

 We add to each ship two little sprite that we will use when the ship is moving, we need to place them precisely.
 We create a Boost Actor with an orientation of (0, 0, -90) to have them aligned to the Ship Orientation and set Visible to false.
 We create two new actors for the Boost actor than we call 0 and 1 and we put the first (0) in Position (2.1, -2.76, 0) and the second in Position (2.1, -2.76, 0), both with a new component
-Sprite Renderer with the Sprite Ship/Boost/Sprite.
+Sprite Renderer with the Sprite Ship/Boost/Sprite and we scale it big enough to see it when the ship explode.

 Here the complete structure of the prefabs :

 Ship/0/Prefab
 * Ship1, Position(0, 0, 0), Orientation(0, 0, **90**), Behavior, Class ShipBehavior
    * Model, Orientation(0, **90**, **90**), Model Renderer, Model *Ship/0/Model*
-   * Destruction, Sprite Renderer, Sprite *Ship/0/Explosion/Sprite*
+   * Destruction, Scale (4, 4, 4), Sprite Renderer, Sprite *Ship/0/Explosion/Sprite*
    * Boost, Orientation (0, 0, **-90**), Visible off
       * 0, Position (2.1, -2.76, 0), Sprite Renderer, Sprite *Ship/Boost/Sprite*
       * 1, Position (-2.1, -2.76, 0), Sprite Renderer, Sprite *Ship/Boost/Sprite*